Navaratna: Contemporary ideas on gem therapy by Yogananda in Autobiography of a Yogi

 "Just as a house can be fitted with a copper rod to absorb the shock of lightning, so the bodily temple can be benefited by various protective measures.
 Ages ago our yogis discovered that pure metals emit an astral light which is powerfully counteractive to negative pulls of the planets.
 Subtle electrical and magnetic radiations are constantly circulating in the universe [...]
 This problem received attention from our rishis; they found helpful not only a combination of metals, but also of plants and most effective of all faultless jewels of not less than two carats.
 The preventive uses of astrology have seldom been seriously studied outside of India.
 One little-known fact is that the proper jewels, metals, or plant preparations are valueless unless the required weight is secured, and unless these remedial agents are worn next to the skin."

 Gems in sidereal astrology

-According to Hindu astrology, life on earth is influenced by the navagrahas, or nine influencers.
-The placement of the navagrahas in one's horoscope supposedly have an influence throughout an individual's life.
+According to Hindu astrology, life on Earth is influenced by the navagrahas, or nine influencers (the planets).
+The placement of the navagrahas in one's horoscope is supposed to influence an individual's life.
 Wearing the nine gems is said to provide an astrological balance and benefit to the wearer.
-Hindu astrology also says that these gems potentially may have both positive or negative influences on human life, and that astrological gems should be worn only after consulting a Vedic astrologer, who is also conversant with gems.
+In Hindu astrology, it is believed that these gems may have both positive and negative influences on human life and that astrological gems should be worn only after consulting an astrologer.
 Based on an individual's sidereal horoscope, either a single gem or a combination of compatible gems is advised to be worn to harness beneficial planets or counteract harmful planets.
 The supposed "astrological" or "piezoelectric" benefit of wearing or donating gems has not been scientifically quantified.